I used to be a “Yes” woman.

 I eventually relapsed from a confluence of minor environmental stressors, but I suspected the mounting pressure to save the world and reliving my trauma everyday on the Internet contributed to it.
 To fully get out of ME/CFS, I had to do many things, which included putting my health first and focusing on joy.

 In early 2019, from a recommendation by a limbic system recovery program, I asked friends and family if we could avoid discussing any health symptoms (theirs, mine, anyone’s) or any negative daily drama.
 (Important life stuff, okay.)
 I also realized talking about scary world events, crime, or debating politics also stressed me out, so I asked if we could not talk about that either.

-Nowadays, I continue to stay off any sad parts of the Internet and surround myself with life-affirming inspiration.
+Nowadays, I continue to limit sad parts of the Internet and surround myself with inspiration.
 While I feel like I could always be doing more, I try to contribute to causes I care about rather than trying to solve another individual’s problems (though I’m still only human).

 I found that communicating what I wanted helped get me what I wanted, while dwelling on the negative and what I didn’t want was not effective.